 As we have learned a lot over the decade we’ve been working with couples, we discovered it was time to revamp our offerings to serve you more powerfully; so, we have upgraded our coaching packages.
 We’ll be serving you more deeply, providing more materials, and working with you for a longer period of time.
 These elements, along with our years of experience, allow us to create a premium, life-transforming experience for you!
 Our clients (under our previous packages *and* our new packages) have told us they believed the cost of our services was easily worth what they gained through the process – not just for the immediate relational benefits, but for the lifetime application of principles learned.
 We look forward to helping you build a solid foundation for your future.

 In order to determine the cost of the package, we will first meet with both of you in a free consultation.
 In this meeting, we will ask you some questions to gain a better understanding of your needs so we can create a customized package which is right for you.
 We aim to work with couples who will invest their time, energy, and finances into gaining clarity and peace about the direction and future of their relationship.
-When you make this substantial commitment, you can expect to learn more about yourself, each other, and your unique relationship, resulting in a life-transforming experience.
+When you make this substantial commitment, you can expect to learn a great deal about yourself, each other, and your unique relationship, resulting in a life-transforming experience.